huandu/facebook/README.md

     "appengine/urlfetch"
 )

-// suppose it's the appengine context initialized somewhere. var context appengine.Context
+// suppose it's the AppEngine context initialized somewhere. var context appengine.Context

 // default Session object uses http.DefaultClient which is not allowed to use